Shea Weber: Montreal Canadiens (2016–2022)

 On June 29, 2016, Weber was traded to the Montreal Canadiens in exchange for P. K. Subban.
 The trade surprised many ice hockey fans because the details of this trade were kept strictly confidential until the deal was already made.
 Weber's first season with the Canadiens was rather successful offensively, recording 17 goals and 42 points in 78 games.
 In the 2017 Stanley Cup playoffs, Weber recorded three points during the team's first-round elimination to the New York Rangers.

 Weber only managed to skate in 26 games for Montreal the following season after suffering a tendon tear in his left foot.
 During the 2018 off-season, it was announced he was expected to be out of the Canadiens lineup until mid-December.

 On October 1, 2018, Weber was named the 30th captain of the Canadiens, replacing Max Pacioretty after he was traded to the Vegas Golden Knights on September 10.
 However, Weber did not join the Canadiens lineup until November 27 due to an injury during the offseason that required surgery.
 In his second game back, he scored two goals in a 5–2 win against the New York Rangers.

 On February 2, 2021, Weber played his 1,000th game in a 5–3 win against the Vancouver Canucks.
 The rest of Weber's pandemic-shortened 2020–21 season was plagued by lingering injuries as he finished the season with six goals and 13 assists for 19 points in 48 games.
 Montreal barely reached the 2021 playoffs, where Weber continue to play injured.
 Even in those circumstances, he led the team's top defensive line and on-ice time, guiding them to a surprisingly deep playoff run that took them all the way to the Stanley Cup Finals.
 Montreal ended up losing to the Tampa Bay Lightning in five games.

-In the 2021 off-season, Montreal's front office announced that the physical toll of Weber's injuries was too significant for him to overcome and that he would not be playing in the 2021–22 season, with the possibility of early retirement despite five years remaining on his contract.
+In the 2021 off-season, Canadiens general manager Marc Bergevin announced that the physical toll of Weber's injuries was too significant for him to overcome and that he would not be playing in the 2021–22 season.
+Bergevin added that Weber might never play again, despite five years remaining on his contract.

-Although Weber has not formally retired, his former Canadiens teammate Jonathan Drouin has said that he "retired, basically" and that "he's moving on".
+Although Weber did not announce his retirement at this point, his former Canadiens teammate, Jonathan Drouin said in the fall of 2021 that Weber strongly indicated to him and other teammates that his career was over.
+According to Drouin, Weber was already "retired, basically" and "he's moving on".
+Drouin added that Weber had transitioned to an off-ice role helping the Canadiens' managers.